Taking a selfie overlooking the Mississippi River at Buena Vista Park in Alma

 Gateway to the Great Lakes

 Four Seasons of Fun

 Come hungry, because the Midwest’s famously fresh meals are on the menu.
 Learn the history of cheese making at the National Historic Cheesemaking Center in the Cheese Capital of Monroe, then visit a local factory to pick up a freshly made wedge.
-Wisconsin’s mega breweries may be gone, but beer is still a beloved beverage now produced in microbreweries around the state.
-Notable ones to try: 3 Sheeps, Capital Brewery and New Glarus Brewing.
+Beer is beloved here, sipped in beer gardens and produced in a wide array of microbreweries around the state.
+Notable ones to try: 3 Sheeps, Lakefront Brewery, Capital Brewery and New Glarus Brewing.
 Chat with the locals over a drink and a meal at an old-fashioned supper club; there are more than 300 throughout Wisconsin.

-Famed American architect Frank Lloyd Wright was born here and left his mark at nine sites, now part of the self-guided Frank Lloyd Wright Trail through southern Wisconsin.
+Famed American architect Frank Lloyd Wright was born here and left his mark across the state.
+Nine sites are part of the self-guided Frank Lloyd Wright Trail through southern Wisconsin.
 Motorcycle fanatics can get their fill of “hogs” at the Harley-Davidson Museum in Milwaukee.
 While in the city, don’t miss the Milwaukee Art Museum.
 The iconic building is as stunning as the collection of 25,000 works inside.
 On a spiritual note, the Shrine of Our Lady of Good Help is the site of a Catholic Church-confirmed apparition of the Virgin Mary.